KMaselko/COM519/README.md

 - Checking the publisher
 - Checking which game is the longest or the shortest (if someone does not have much time to play for example)

+# Problems not solved
+Unfortunately, there is one main function that has not been implemented due to lack of knowledge.
+It is **Login as Administrator** so everyone has the same permissions meaning everyone can edit the database.<br/>
+It took me so long to figure out how to implement it but unfortunately failed to do so, therefore I decided to leave it as it is.

+# Structure
+This website application has been built fairly simple.
+It uses app.js as its index when `npm start` is typed.
+That application sets up all the necessary libraries, sets up a connection, defines a port, sets a server (EJS), uses different assets such as images, JavaScript and CSS, loads routers from the `router` file that will define different routes and finally runs a server.

+Except of having different views as EJS that are just webpages, I have also provided different files that are seperated in different folders.
+The main folder is called server.
+This server contains:
+- Controller.js which will create every request
+- Connection.js which will connect to a server
+- Model.js which will create a schema containing the dataset
+- Router.js which will retrieve GET request when loading any webpage
+- And finally render.js which will render these webapges for the router

+I am using API to render the database as JSON from MongoDB so the application will get information from this route.
+It looks like this:
+`
+//API
+route.post('/api/games', controller.create);
+route.get('/api/games', controller.find);
+route.put('/api/games/:id', controller.update);
+route.delete('/api/games/:id', controller.delete);
+`
+A user can access `/api/games/` route to see the database but it is not very readable.<br/>
+When it comes to PUT and DELETE requests, the application will render a route with its original ID so that is how the application will know which exactly entry will be deleted or modified.

+# Security
+The website is secured because it is hosted on Heroku so it is using a secure connection, that means that all the passwords and payment information would be secured if any payments would be implemented in the future.<br/>
+It is also using MongoDB connection that needs a password, this connection is set up in config.env so only people with an access to the application files will be able to access that database.<br/>
+Unfortunately as I mentioned earlier, it does not have login system implemented meaning that everyone could modify the database through the application, in these terms the website is not very secure.

+# Conclusion
+In conclusion, I think that the project has been done fairly good.
+I am only missing couple of features where the login feature is the main one that is also missing.<br/>
+I had lots of fun working on this project, I have learned a lot about Express, Node JS, MongoDB and couple new libraries such as axios and cors.
+I had an opportunity to polish my JavaScript skills as I have a feeling it was lacking a bit before that module appeared.

+I have been using several references to help me find solutions to some problems such as YouTube, Stackoverflow and SOL Learning.